 PD3: Communication focuses on the nature and function of communication in the workplace.
-The style and medium of communication used in the office can change quickly as coworkers move between casual conversations, email threads, and formal meetings in the space of just a few minutes.
+The style and medium of communication used on the job can change quickly as coworkers move between casual conversations, email threads, and formal meetings in the space of just a few minutes.
 What does it mean to be a great communicator in each of those arenas?
 Students who take PD3 are better equipped to answer that question.

 What do PD3 students do?